 Whether you are first starting with Insight School of Oklahoma or just reading through this guide as a refresher before beginning the new school year, the sheer volume of the material can often be daunting.
-You can always contact your student's Community Family Advisor and he/she will be happy to answer any questions you may have.
+You can always contact the school, and we will be happy to answer any questions you may have.